CreativeCrafts/laravel-ai-assistant/README.md

 	• askQuestion(string $message): Assistant: Asks a question in the task thread.
 	• process(): Assistant: Processes the task thread.
 	• response(): string: Retrieves the assistant’s response.
+    . setAssistantId(string $assistantId): Assistant: Sets the assistant ID for the current interaction.

 ## Exception Handling